howa003/locas/README.md

 # LOCAS - Loss-of-coolant stresses

-LOCAS is a Python library for the calculation of stresses induced in cylindrical containment vessels.
+LOCAS is a software application for the calculation of stresses induced in cylindrical containment vessels create using Python.
 Using this software, the user can calculate the stresses induced by temperature, internal pressure, and prestressing.

 The graphical user interface is built using the Eel library, which allows the user to interact with the software through a web browser.

+This software was created as part of a PhD thesis.
+For more information about the library, its usage, and used methods, see the [PhD disseration](https://dspace.cvut.cz/handle/10467/118501).

 <!-- TOC -->
 - [LOCAS](#locas---loss-of-coolant-stresses)